kallysalt/Tackle-It/README.md

 # Tackle It
-A project management website that allows users to collaborate on projects, chat, and assign each other tasks.
+An aesthetic project management website that allows users to collaborate on projects

 ## Highlights:
--
+- Users can create projects, assign each other tasks, filter projects base on category/ownership, view project summary & due date, and leave comments
 - Used React (hooks, router, context, etc.) for front-end
 - Implemented database, authentication & file uploads with Firebase and Firestore